Fromm Gold Nutritionals canned dog food receives the Advisor’s top rating of 5 stars.

 |Calorie Weighted Basis||37%||40%||24%|

 The first ingredient in this dog food is salmon.
 Salmon is an oily marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.

 The second ingredient is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-The third item is chicken broth.
+The third ingredient is chicken broth.
 Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+But because they add both flavor and moisture to a dog food they are a common finding in many canned products.

 The fifth ingredient includes potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

-The seventh ingredient is tomato paste.
-Unlike the controversial item, tomato pomace, tomato paste does not include the skin or seeds of the fruit.
+The seventh ingredient istomato paste.
+Unlike the controversial item, tomato pomace, the tomato paste detailed here does not include the skin or seeds of the fruit.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 This food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.